flutter/website/src/docs/codelabs/explicit-animations.md

 ---
 TODO:
 1. Intro section: add images to this section
+2. Move conceptual content out of Introduction and into Concepts section
-2. Refactor all DartPad samples to use non-working defaults, & offer solution
+3. Refactor all DartPad samples to use non-working defaults, & offer solution
-2. Update vanilla bouncing ball final example to use *both* upward and downward motion
+4. Update vanilla bouncing ball final example to use *both* upward and downward motion
-3. Explain why setState listener boilerplate is required
+5. Explain why setState listener boilerplate is required
-4. AnimatedWidget and AnimatedBuilder?
+6. AnimatedWidget and AnimatedBuilder?
-5. How to choose between AnimatedBuilder and AnimatedWidget.
+7. How to choose between AnimatedBuilder and AnimatedWidget.
-6. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
+8. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
   - when we need something other than a double?